Fitness to practise (FtP)

 Raising concerns about Fitness to Practise

 The early identification of professional behaviour and health concerns is key to supporting students.
 Programmes will have mechanisms for identifying and addressing low level professionalism issues.
 Should an issue raise concerns about the student’s fitness to practise then the student can be referred to a Concern Review Panel (CRP) for consideration.
-The CRP will independently review the referral and determine the most appropriate action (e.g., which may include further education and monitoring or referral to a School or Faculty-Level Fitness to Practise Committee - see Section 2 of the Fitness to Practise Procedure).
-Concerns can be raised by any member of staff by completing the CRP Referral Form.
+The CRP will independently review the referral and determine the most appropriate action (e.g. which may include further education and monitoring or referral to a School or Faculty-Level Fitness to Practise Committee - see Section 2 of the Fitness to Practise Procedure).
 If a member of staff is completing a CRP Referral Form for the first time, or have any questions about how to raise concerns, they are advised to contact their School TLSE Coordinator for Fitness to Practise in the first instance.

 The contact details for these are: med.ftp@manchester.ac.uk for the School of Medical Sciences and shs.appealsandconduct@manchester.ac.uk for the School of Health Sciences.